Become a Tree Steward for the City of Maple Grove

 If you are an adult citizen of Maple Grove and have time you want to give back to the community, find out more information about the Police Reserves program.

 Adopt-A-Park is an opportunity for volunteers to help keep Maple Grove parks and trails beautiful.
 Adopt-A-Park is open to schools, community groups, civic organizations, faith communities, businesses, families and individuals.
-For information on Adopt-A-Park and available areas, please call 763-494-6535 or send an email.
+For information on Adopt-A-Park and available areas, please call 763-494-6516 or email email@example.com.